Question: Are there online EdD programs with an All But Dissertation (ABD) option? Doctor of Education Completion

 - Bay Path University’s Online Ed.D. in Higher Education Leadership & Organizational Studies’ ABD Track: This program has students take classes in visionary leadership, organizational development and change, and entrepreneurial thinking before taking focused courses in action research and numerous dissertation seminars.
 Action research dissertations are distinct from traditional dissertations in that they focus on a specific organizational or community learning challenge, and discuss research that can be directly applied to solving, preventing, or otherwise mitigating this issue.

-- Northcentral University’s (NCU) Online Doctorate of Education’s Dissertation Completion Pathway: This program acknowledges students’ past academic work and provides individualized support and guidance as students complete their dissertation.
-Students and their faculty mentors agree on weekly objectives and meet on a weekly basis to discuss deliverables.
-NCU offers two specializations in its program–Educational Leadership and Instructional Design.
+- National University’s (NU) Online Doctorate of Education’s Dissertation Completion Pathway: This program acknowledges students’ past academic work and provides individualized support and guidance as students complete their dissertation.
+Students must take three bridge courses before entering the EdD program as ABD status students.
+From there, students and their faculty mentors agree on weekly objectives and meet on a weekly basis to discuss dissertation deliverables.
+NU offers two specializations in its program–Educational Leadership and Instructional Design.
+(Note: This Online Doctorate of Education was previously offered by Northcentral University, which merged with National University in 2022.)

 Note: In addition to the non-profit colleges and universities listed above, there are three for-profit institutions that offer online Ed.D. programs with an ABD option.
 These include Walden University, Trident at AIU, and the American College of Education.

 Admission Requirements for All But Dissertation Ed.D.
 Programs